 The museum has a cadre of experienced educators, facilitators, researchers and writers who provide direction and training to corporations, schools, museums and other institutions interested in learning about Native American cultures.
 In addition, gifted artists including puppeteers, poets, dancers, actors and other performers are available for presentations.

 Director Irma LaGuerre was born in Aguadilla, Puerto Rico, and is of Aztec, Tarasco and Taino heritage.
 She is an accomplished actress and singer having appeared in lead roles on the Broadway stage, as well as in off-Broadway and regional theater houses.
-She can presently be seen in a number of Netflix series, NBC, Comedy Central, etc. She graduated from the Manhattan School of Music with a Masters of Music degree.
+She can presently be seen in a number of Netflix series, NBC, Comedy Central, etc. She graduated from the prestigious Manhattan School of Music with a Masters of Music degree.
 She is a past director and co-founder of FAN (Family Awareness network).
 She participates in many Humanitarian causes and is actively involved in a medical committee that oversees all medical literature being given to patients.
 Ms. Laguerre conducts workshops in making Story Teller bags, Huichol (Mexican yarn paintings), plus many other indigenous crafts.
 She does Native American storytelling thru out the NY metropolitan area for schools, parks departments and at Pow Wows.

 Assistant to the Director Vida Landron was born and raised in New York, and is proud to be of Taino and Powhatan heritage.
 She graduated from Fiorello H Laguardia as a drama major and from Lehman College with a BA in History.
 She intends to promote an education of Native American History that both honors her ancestors and preserves their legacy.

-Educational Director Yvonne Dennis is a founder of Nitchen , past director of Nitchen’s Family Awareness Network, Board Secretary and award winning author.
+Yvonne Dennis is a founder of Nitchen , and award winning author.
 She develops training programs for teachers and consults with schools to improve their curriculum about Native peoples.
 Her books are in display at cccona and available for all that are interested in learning more about indigenous people.

 Master puppeteer Tommy Cheng comes from the Manoa Valley on the island of O’ahu in Hawai’i.
 Tommy is a painter, actor and a musician.
 He has spent the last 16 years teaching New York City school children about Native people.